-In Panel C of Table 1, we observe similar trends as we observed for bank CDS and equity prices.
-Private short-term funding temporarily returns to non-GIIPS eurozone banks after LTRO 1; U.S. MMFs invest an additional \$ 14 billion (+19%) in unsecured securities at non-GIIPS eurozone banks between LTRO 1 and LTRO 2 (December 2011 to February 2012).
-The trend in funding flows is reversed after LTRO 2 where all banks (non-GIIPS eurozone and non-eurozone banks) experience a further loss in unsecured funding.
-Eurozone and non-eurozone banks lost \$ 19 billion (-21%) and \$ 28 billion (-19%) in unsecured funding, respectively, between February 2012 (LTRO 2 allotment) and July 2012.
+reversed after LTRO 2, where all banks (non-GIIPS eurozone and non-eurozone banks) experience a further loss in unsecured funding.
+Eurozone and non-eurozone banks lost \$19 billion (-21%) and \$28 billion (-19%) in unsecured funding, respectively, between February 2012 (LTRO 2 allotment) and July 2012.

 In contrast, we observe a permanent reversal of U.S. MMF flows to non-GIIPS eurozone banks starting in July 2012, following Mario Draghi's speech.
-Between July and December 2012, U.S. MMFs invested \$ 61 billion unsecured at non-GIIPS eurozone banks (and an additional \$ 1 billion at Banco Santander), increasing the unsecured principal amount invested at eurozone banks by 89%.
+Between July and December 2012, U.S. MMFs invested \$61 billion unsecured at non-GIIPS eurozone banks (and an additional \$1 billion at Banco Santander), increasing the unsecured principal amount invested at eurozone banks by 89%.

 Overall, our descriptive results show an increase in sovereign and financial sector credit risk following the LOLR intervention (LTRO liquidity injections).
-The OMT, however, i.e. the BOLR intervention, is followed by a permanent stabilization of bank and sovereign risk indicated by lower sovereign and bank CDS spread, higher equity prices and increased access to short-term U.S. MMF funding.
-In Sections 4 and 5, we investigate possible channels explaining this contrasting effect of LOLR and BOLR interventions on bank risk.
+The OMT, however, i.e., the BOLR intervention, is followed by a permanent stabilization of bank and sovereign risk, as indicated by lower sovereign and bank CDS spread, higher equity prices and increased access to short-term U.S. MMF funding.
+In Section 4, we investigate the role of a fire-sale risk channel in explaining this contrasting effect of LOLR and BOLR interventions.